EidasCoin/Eidas/README.md

 # Eidas

-Eidasis a community owned and operated pure Proof-of-Stake (PoS) coin.
+Eidas is a community owned and operated pure Proof-of-Stake (PoS) coin.

 Send your coins to your wallet and earn high-yielding interest for